lamhq/tech-notes/finance/2-portfolio-selection/1-return.md

-# Calculate Rate of Return of a financial asset
+# Calculate Rate of Return of a Financial Asset

 ## Return over a holding periods